jaba17/GRASS_feature_remover/README.md

 # Feature Remover

-This repository was created as part of my Bachelors' thesis "Removing Texture Features using Generative Adversarial Networks".
+This repository was created as part of my Bachelor's thesis "Removing Texture Features using Generative Adversarial Networks".

 # Background
-In my thesis I worked on a the GRASS image processing project at Technische Hochschule Würzburg Schweinfurt, in which ways to automate intralogistic processes are researched.
+In my thesis, I worked on the GRASS image processing project at Technische Hochschule Würzburg Schweinfurt, in which ways to automate intralogistic processes are researched.

-In this project a box recognition algorithm is used for an efficient de-palletization process.
+This project uses a box recognition algorithm for an efficient de-palletization process.
-One issue herein are several prints, stickers and alike (herein called features) which impede the box recognition algorithm.
+One issue herein is several prints, stickers, and alike (herein called features) that impede the box recognition algorithm.
-My task was to train and evaluate GANs which remove such features and therefore facilitate an efficient recognition.
+My task was to train and evaluate GANs that remove such features and therefore facilitate efficient recognition.

 # How to run the software?